B-Reel-Barcelona/beanstalk-docker-depoly/README.md

-# beanstalk-docker-depoly
+# beanstalk-docker-deploy
-A docker image that provide tools for deploying an Elastic Beanstalk application.
+A docker image that provides tools for deploying an Elastic Beanstalk application.

 ## Elastic Beanstalk example templates: